hirosystems/docs/docs/build-apps/authentication.md

 const userSession = new UserSession({ appConfig });
 ```

-The main thing to decide here is what permission scopes your app needs from the user during authentication.
+During authentication, permission scope for your app from a user is critical.

 Apps may request any of the following scopes: